MONACO

 Bureau of Democracy, Human Rights, and Labor

-with the popularly elected 24-member National Council.
-In February 2008 the principality held multiparty elections for the National
+popularly elected 24-member National Council.
+In 2008 the country held multiparty elections for the National Council that were

-• The electoral system allows citizens to change many aspects of their government, but there is no constitutional provision to allow
+The electoral system allows citizens to change many aspects of their government, but there is no constitutional provision to allow the

 Click here to read more »